vdaburon/CreateHtmlForFilesInDirectory/README.md

 # Generating an HTML page that references or includes various files
-This program recursively scans a directory looking for files of different types to generate a link or include the content in the generated html page.
+This program recursively scans a directory looking for files of different types to generate a link or include the content in the generated html page.<br/>
+Since version 1.5, a Table Of Content could be computed and add to the result page.

-The types of files searched are:
+The types (extensions) of files searched are:
  * csv
  * jtl
  * xml